Are things going wrong?

 If we live up to our commitments and the conditions for eternal life, submitting to the authority over us, then we can rest assured with the faith of Christ that He will keep His promise and continue to work with us!

-Then when things are going wrong, it will not be because WE are breaking any of His Ten Commandments or covenants we have made with Him!
+Then when things are going wrong, it will not be because WE are breaking any of His Ten Commandments or covenants we have made with Him and others!
 (Editor for tcogmso)